Fans love the way Ringo Starr's son Zak Starkey shut down the chances of Beatles' children's supergroup

 Responding to the proposition, Starkey was quick to shut down the idea before any fans could get their hopes up.
 “If we had spent 3 years sleeping on flea infested mattresses in the back room of a Hamburg club it might have chemistry,” he began.
 “But we have been swaddled in silken robes in houses so big that it’s too far to go and make a piece of toast – seen?”

-Following the post being shared, Starkey’s response to the fans has been making the rounds on social media, with fans loving the comeback.
+Following the post being shared back in April, Starkey’s response to the fans has been making the rounds on social media this week, with fans loving the comeback.

 “The way Zak Starkey shuts down a Beatles kids project is so fucking funny I can’t get past it,” one wrote on Twitter/X, sharing a screenshot of the moment.
 Another responded to the post adding: “Pls I’m wheezing, he rlly said ‘seen?’”
 Check out more fan responses below.